-5 Breeding ponds are those which have egg-laying and successful metamorphosis at least 1 in every 4 years.
+6 Breeding ponds are those which have egg-laying and successful metamorphosis at least 1 in every 4 years.

-6Peak count to be taken as the highest site total from monitoring data in the 3 years leading up to designation.
+$^{^{7}}$ Peak count to be taken as the highest site total from monitoring data in the 3 years leading up to designation.

-- Lowland dry and wet heathland Indicators of local distinctiveness : As appropriate to feature Maintain distinctive elements at current extent/levels and/or in current locations.
-Map area of species, maintain area This attribute is not intended to set a target for detailed species monitoring, rather to provide a rapid indication of presence/ absence and/or approximate extent Lowland dry and wet heathland Negative indicators: Exotic Species Visual assessment of cover, use structured walk or transect <1% exotic species, e.g.: Gaultheria shallon, Fallopia japonica, Rhododendron ponticum Acrocarpous mosses <occasional e.g.<br="">Campylopus introflexus <10% bracken but <5% bracken for wet heath</occasional> Exotic species should be eradicated if possible.
+1 Lowland dry and wet heathland Indicators of local distinctiveness : As appropriate to feature Maintain distinctive elements at current extent/levels and/or in current locations.
+Map area of species, maintain area This attribute is not intended to set a target for detailed species monitoring, rather to provide a rapid indication of presence/ absence and/or approximate extent Lowland dry and wet heathland Negative indicators: Exotic Species Visual assessment of cover, use structured walk or transect <1% exotic species, e.g.: Gaultheria shallon, Fallopia japonica, Rhododendron ponticum Acrocarpous mosses <occasional <10%="" <5%="" bracken="" but="" campylopus="" e.g.="" for="" heath<="" introflexus="" td="" wet="">Exotic species should be eradicated if possible.
+Species in this list may be beneficial for a range of invertebrates and only become indicators of negative quality if they are over the established limit.</occasional> Exotic species should be eradicated if possible.
 Species in this list may be beneficial for a range of invertebrates and only become indicators of negative quality if they are over the established limit.
 Lowland dry and wet heathland Negative indicators: Herbaceous Species Visual assessment of cover, use structured walk or transect < 1 % ragwort, thistles and: Cirsium arvense, Digitalis purpurea, Epilobium spp. (excl.
 E.palustre), Juncus effusus, J.squarrosus, Rumex obtusifolius, Urtica dioica and: Dry heath <1%: Chamerion angustifolium, Ranunculus spp., Senecio spp. coarse grasses Wet heath <1%: Apium nodiflorum, Fallopia japonica, Glyceria fluitans, Oenanthe crocata, Phragmites spp., Ranunculus repens, Senecio jacobaea, Typha spp., Urtica spp.
 Species in this list may be beneficial for a range of invertebrates and only become indicators of negative quality if they are over the established limit.
 Lowland dry and wet heathland Negative indicators: Tree and Scrub Species Visual assessment of cover, using structured walk or transects Trees and shrub <15% (but <10% for wet heath), e.g. Prunus spinosa, Betula, Pinus, Quercus & Rubus spp.
 Dry heath: Hippophae rhamnoides, Sarothamnus scoparius Wet heath: Alnus glutinosa, Salix sp.
 Up to 25% scrub cover can be accepted if indicated in conservation objectives or management plan.
 Lowland wet heath Negative indicators: signs of disturbance Visual assessment of cover, use structured walk or transect No silt, leachate or artificial drains Drains can adversely affect hydrology.